-Criminal defense attorneys help their client (the defendant) develop a criminal defense strategy to use for the entirety of their criminal case.
-Criminal defense attorneys begin strategizing after they are retained by their clients through a signed representation agreement.
+Criminal defense attorneys help their clients develop a criminal defense strategy to use for their criminal case, whether it's for charges related to DUI or any other charges.
+Criminal defense lawyers begin strategizing after their clients retain them through a signed representation agreement.

 This article discusses criminal defense strategies that a criminal defense attorney might suggest in a criminal case.